jython/jython/README.txt

 language and runtime compatibility with CPython 2.7, Jython 2.7 provides substantial support of the Python ecosystem.
-This includes built-in support of pip/setuptools (you can use with bin/pip) and a native launcher for Windows (bin/jython.exe), with the implication that you can finally install Jython scripts on Windows.
+This includes built-in support of pip/setuptools (you can use with bin/pip) and a native launcher for Windows (bin/jython.exe).

-**Note that if you have JYTHON_HOME set, you should unset it to avoid problems with the installer and pip/setuptools.**

 Jim Baker presented a talk at PyCon 2015 about Jython 2.7, including demos of new features: https://www.youtube.com/watch?v=hLm3garVQFo